 Looking back, it still saddens and sickens me to remember how someone who obviously had to be scared beyond words and in a tremendous amount of physical and emotional pain could be treated so horribly, many times directly to his face.
 A face I still remember to this day.

-This treatment of those who suffer, many times from the religious community or homophobes, or both, is incomprehensible in my opinion.
+This treatment of those who suffer, many times from the religious community or homophobes is incomprehensible.
 It strikes me as somewhat hypocritical, as well.
 Then again, many things the church and its members do strike me as hypocritical.

-Luckily most of us do have compassion and understanding.
-We know that Grant, and all those like him, didn’t choose to be gay any more than the rest of us choose the color of our eyes or the color of our skin.
-These are the same people who vehemently deny scientific facts and instead put their blind faith in a fictional book referring to a man in the sky.
+Luckily most of us, but sadly not all, do have compassion and understanding.
+We know that Grant, and all of those like him, didn’t choose to be gay any more than the rest of us choose the color of our eyes or the color of our skin.
+But there are still far too many who vehemently deny scientific facts and instead put their blind faith in a fictional book referring to a man in the sky.

 But enough about them.
 They deserve no attention.
-The focus all along and especially today should be on the victims and their families and friends.
-With each death, all 40 million of them, those around them suffered, too.
-So today let’s hope that these recent findings do in fact lead to a cure so we can once and for all rid the world of one more deadly disease.
+The focus instead should be on the victims and their families and friends.
+And with each death, all 40 million of them, those around them suffered, too.